ajh1143/ajh1143.github.io/_posts/2017-11-2-MacLearn.md

 `columns = ['Sex','Length','Diameter','Height','WholeWeight', 'ShuckedWeight', 'VisceraWeight', 'ShellWeight', 'Rings']`

-Now, we can connect to our data with the proper parameters.
+Now, we can connect to our data with the proper parameters using the earlier generic model:

 `data = pd.read_csv(data_url, names=columns)`